First French War of Religion (1562–1563): Lyon

 The Protestant governor of Lyon, the baron de Soubise, refused to recognise the edict of Amboise.
-Writing to Calvin he expressed his discontent at the terms of the edict, with Calvin responding that he should look to the example of Crussol and Châtillon.
+Writing to Calvin, he expressed his discontent at the terms of the edict, with Calvin responding that he should look to the example of Crussol and Châtillon.
 He therefore continued resisting until 15 June.
-During this time (on 11 June) a radical pamphlet was published in the city which argued that private individuals had the right to kill tyrants.
+During this time (on 11 June), a radical pamphlet was published in the city which argued that private individuals had the right to kill tyrants.
 This pamphlet was too radical for Soubise and he had all copies of it burned, while the Protestant pastor Pierre Viret denounced it.

-On 11 June, marshal Vielleville had the edict of Amboise registered by the sénéchaussée of Lyon on 11 June.
+On 11 June, Marshal Vielleville had the edict of Amboise registered by the sénéchaussée of Lyon.
 Mass would be celebrated in Lyon for the first time in fifteen months on 4 July.

 Crussol's disarmament

 In the southern provinces under the authority of the Protestant comte de Crussol, the commander attempted to see that his co-religionists adhere to the edict.

 Royal letters were sent in March to the lieutenant-generals of Dauphiné and Languedoc (Maugiron and Joyeuse) in the former and latter respectively) ordering them to see that the Protestants disarm before they disarm in turn.
 Crussol wrote back to the crown protesting that it was impossible to come to accord with Joyeuse due to the hatred that was felt for him in Languedoc.
-If Crussol handed over towns to the lieutenant-general he suspected Joyeuse would be unable to hold them.
+If Crussol handed over towns to the lieutenant-general, he suspected Joyeuse would be unable to hold them.
 He requested that the crown dispatch a grandee to replace him.

-In May new orders came for Crussol's disarmament from the court, the orders being sent to Maugiron, Joyeuse and the Papal commander Serbelloni alongside him.
+In May, new orders came for Crussol's disarmament from the court, the orders being sent to Maugiron, Joyeuse and the Papal commander Serbelloni alongside him.
 The crown requested the handing over of the revenues that Crussol had requested and further announced the imminent arrival of Marshal Vielleville to enforce the peace in the Midi.
 Vielleville was charged with the pacification formally on 8 May.